spencerwozniak/sample_website/README.md

 cd example-website
 ```

+If you are **absoluely confident** that your changes are improvements over the original stuff I have provided in this repository, feel free to upload here.

 Now you're ready to start working on your own project!
 Follow the steps below to set up the front end and back end, and start developing.

 ## Table of Contents